drinkthestars/sketchy/README.md

 ### 🎉 Your Opinions Matter!

 Did you attend the Creative Coding with Compose talk at Droidcon SF '23?
 If so, would love to hear what you thought!
-Please share your feedback, suggestions for improvement, or ideas for future topics through our [feedback form]([link to feedback for](https://forms.gle/4EghTET1CdKGgyvdA)m).
+Please share your feedback, suggestions for improvement, or ideas for future topics through our [feedback form](https://forms.gle/4EghTET1CdKGgyvdA).